iras/RayTracing_DebugTool/README.md

 RayTracing_DebugTool
 ====================

 quick tool bashed together to test some ideas out.
+It uses OpenGL and PyQt as UI.
+It can be easily converted to C++.

+MIT License